ucan-wg/awake/README.md

 ### 5.2.1 Payload

 To start the Double Ratchet, the payload in this stage has the highest number of cleartext fields.
-Note that the value in the `iss` field contain the temporary ECDH DIDs, and MUST NOT use the Provider's actual long-term DID.
+Note that the value in the `iss` field MUST contain the temporary ECDH DIDs, and MUST NOT use the Provider's actual long-term DID.
 Conversely, the UCAN inside the encrypted payload MUST use the Provider's long-term DID.

 | Field  | Value         | Description                                                         | Required |
 | ------ | ------------- | ------------------------------------------------------------------- | -------- |